alonar-osu/video-journal/README.md

 # VideoJournal App
-ViJournal is an Android app that lets users create a video journal.
+VideoJournal is an Android app that lets users create a video journal.

 ## About
 With this app you can record and collect daily videos.
 Scroll through your memories and see them autoplay.
 Get combined videos for each week.
 Share your videos.
 Set a reminder to take daily videos and keep adding new ones.